Yellowrobe/Yellowrobe.github.io/aboutme.md

 title: About me
 ---

-My name is Joshua Shlemmer.
-I have the following qualities:

-- I am a C++ Programmer
-- I love working on games and developer tools
-- I own a pet bird named Momo, who just turned 8
-- Neither Momo or I can whistle well

-What else do you need?

-### My history

-I taught myself the C Programming Language in High School and I have been programming since.
-Currently I am a Junior at Digipen Institute of Technology in the Bachelor of Science in Computer Science degree program.
-I am currently working in DigiPen's Research and Development department on documentation tools and maintaining our Buildbot server.
-When not programming, I spend my time playing Dungeons and Dragons, playing guitar, and thinking about programming.
+ I graduated from Digipen Institute of Technology in the Bachelor of Science in Computer Science degree program in 2017.
+Starting my junior year, I interned for the Research and Development department at DigiPen to work on the Zero Engine.
+That then turned into a full-time position once I graduated.
+While there I maintained and improved the Buildbot build server, rewrote the documentation tool that created the code reference, and migrated the entire project to a CMake project.
+While initially only really interested in core engine development, during my time on Zero time I found I also had an interest in build (and prebuild) systems.

 ### Resume

 My resume can be found [here.](/files/resume.pdf)

+### Hobbies

+When not programming, I play D&D, compete in local Tekken tournaments, and build Gunpla models.